uditarajsingh/orderservice/src/readme.md

 select * from act_hi_actinst order by start_time_ desc;
 select * from act_hi_taskinst order by start_time_ desc;
 select * from act_hi_procinst order by start_time_ desc;

+workflow:
+startEvent (Cart Created) --> user task confirmOrderTask to Confirm the Order --> Once the Customer approves/confirms to proceed to payment, service task paymentTask is triggered.
+Kafka sends payment-events. --> Payment consumer consumes this event.
+Once this task is completed, delivery task is triggered -> delivery task to Notify Restaurant will trigger delivery-events --> Delivery Consumer will consume this topic --> endEvent with Order Completed